 Permitted development (PD)

-With regards to householder extensions, a quick guide to the rules on PD for householder extensions(opens in new window) can be viewed on the Planning Portal.
-Note: The introduction of increased depth allowances of 6 and 8 metre extensions require prior approval from the LPA.
+With regards to householder extensions, a quick guide to the rules on PD for householder extensions can be viewed on the Planning Portal website.
+Note: The introduction of increased depth allowances of 6 and 8 metre extensions require prior approval from the Local Planning Authority.

 There are always exceptions to these cases and, if you are not sure whether you need to get planning permission, it is strongly advised that you obtain a Lawful Development Certificate for your proposed development.

 Please note that your PD rights may still have been removed by virtue of a specific condition attached to a planning permission, or by virtue of an Article 4 Direction attached to a wider area.
 It is therefore advisable to check with the Planning Department first.

 You do not have to be the owner of the property to submit an application, although you must notify the owner.

 The new householder PD rights have been drafted somewhat ambiguously and are open to an element of interpretation.
 In the interests of consistency, the Hertfordshire authorities have agreed on its interpretation of the rules as follows: